SySS-Research/netns.sh/readme.md

 ```

 Firstly, it is to note that running `netns.sh` requires root privileges for
 all operations.
-Obtaining the via sudo is recommended as this allows dropping
+Obtaining them via sudo is recommended as this allows dropping
 privileges to the invoking user without further configuration.

 Setup